alex-oleshkevich/mailers/README.md

 ## Compose messages

-The arguments and methods of `EmailMessage ` class are self-explanatory so here is some basic example:
+The arguments and methods of `EmailMessage ` class are self-explanatory so here is an kick-start example:

 ```python
 from mailers import EmailMessage, Attachment